10 Best HVAC Companies in Edgewood, WA

 Frequently Asked Questions About HVAC in Edgewood, WA

-Typically, your HVAC system should be inspected twice a year.
-After an inspection, your technician will tell you what, if any, services are required.
-You should also have your system inspected and serviced if you notice any new issues, like unusual smells, leaks, or strange noises.
-If you have ductwork in your home, it should be serviced every few years.
+Typically, you should have your HVAC system inspected twice a year.
+After that inspection, your HVAC technician will tell you what, if any, services are needed.
+You should also call a technician if you notice any new issues, like unusual smells, leaks, or strange noises.
+If your home has ductwork, it should be serviced every few years.

-The best times of the year to have an HVAC inspection are the spring and fall.
-Technicians are often less busy during these times, making it easier to get an appointment.
-This also ensures that your system is ready for the summer and winter, which is when it normally sees the most use.
+The best times of the year to have your HVAC system inspected are the spring and fall.
+Technicians are generally less busy during these times, so it will be easier to get an appointment.
+This also helps get your system ready for the summer and winter, when it typically gets the most use.

-You can save energy during the winter by reducing how much power your HVAC system uses to heat your home.
-Keep your thermostat as low as you can and don't make drastic temperature changes — only increase or decrease it a few degrees at a time.
-If you're able to, try switching to a smart thermostat.
+You can save energy during the winter by reducing the amount of work your HVAC system needs to do to heat your home.
+Keep your thermostat as low as you can and don't make drastic changes in the temperature — only increase or decrease it a few degrees at a time.
+If possible, try switching to a smart thermostat.

-For a 2,000-square-foot home, you'll want a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
-In Edgewood, you'll likely look for a furnace on the higher end of (or even above) this range.
+For a 2,000-square-foot home, you should look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
+In Edgewood, you'll probably want a furnace on the higher end of (or even above) this range.

-For a 2,000-square-foot home, you'll also want to purchase an air conditioning unit with between 2.5 and 5 tons of capacity.
+For a 2,000-square-foot home, you'll also want an air conditioning unit with around 2.5 to 5 tons of capacity.
 In Edgewood, a unit with a lower capacity may be sufficient.
-Typically, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.
+Usually, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.

 Other Edgewood, WA Home Services